ardiantutomo/cinch-admin-assignment/README.md

 1. Clone the repository
 2. Install the dependencies `pip install -r requirements.txt`
+3. Create a `.env` file.
+Can use the `.env.example` as reference.
-3. Run the project `fastapi run dev`
+4. Run the project `fastapi run dev`